kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

-It shows, that even the worst performing model has an accuracy greater 99% on the test data.
+It shows that even the worst performing model has an accuracy greater 99% on the test data.

-The performance of the models was so good, that there was not much, that could be optimized.
-Nonetheless, the testing showed, that the choice of how to split the data into train and test split could be an issue, when the model has to predict out of sample images.
+The performance of the models was so good that there was not much that could be optimized.
+Nonetheless, the testing showed that the choice of how to split the data into train and test split could be an issue, when the model has to predict out of sample images.
 Solutions to try, in order to be able quantify the likelihood of either of the two models performing in a certain way on unseen